namtoki/English/memo/meeting.md

 >      and that the available commands are also predefined, right?
 > But
 > is it possible to create custom commands and define your own communication if needed?

+Sound Dose
+> Actually,
+> the **Sound Dose** feature hasn’t been officially confirmed yet, and it’s probably not going to be included.
+>
+> But
+> I’m asking about it here just in case.
+>
+> So,
+> the exact specs for **Sound Dose** haven’t been decided yet,
+> but
+> if they do get finalized, I think the main question will be whether it’s possible to implement it or not.
+>
+> So
+> Kuroishi-san, do you have any other inputs?

+Power
+> Let's move on to Power
+>
+> Kuroishi-san, do you have any other inputs?

+Voice Prompt
+>
+容量の換算方法、

+App
+>

 Conclusion
 > I think we've covered everything on the agenda.